Mohammedirfaan1/Dockerized-Website/README.md

 Step 1: Download the repository in your system

-Step 2: Download the docker hub and make the setup for running the docker project.
+Step 2: Download the docker desktop and make the setup for running the docker project.

 Step 3: you can run docker in wsl2, Linux, windows, or Mac environment